Last week, I looked at nuclear weapons. This week, let’s have a closer look at nuclear radiation, the result of nuclear weapons.

 Note that nuclear explosions are not the only source of fallout and radiation.
 The sun and stars are all powerful fusion reactors pumping out radioactive elements and radiation that can sometimes reach the Earth’s surface.

 Another source is the controlled nuclear explosion: a nuclear power plant.
 No nuclear fusion plants exists as of yet, but fission reactors abound.
 If something goes wrong, this also results in radiation and fallout, as Chernobyl and Fukushima have shown.
-But even without disasters, a fission rector produces radioactive waste – which coincidentally featured on John Oliver’s Last Week Tonight last week.
+But even without disasters, a fission reactor produces radioactive waste – which coincidentally featured on John Oliver’s Last Week Tonight last week.

 Alpha, beta, and neutron radiation